Top 12 UNESCO Creative Cities of Gastronomy Foodie Destinations To Visit

 Tucson, located in southern Arizona, was designated a Creative City of Gastronomy in 2015 due to its extensive agricultural history.
 A distinct cuisine developed here over the years of cultivation of indigenous plants and animal farming.

-We visited Tucson on our babymoon and I was literally eating for two.
-I was very happy to discover the city’s unique foods.
 My favorite, without a doubt, was the Sonoran hot dog – a hot dog topped with beans, lots of cheese and salsa, Chile peppers, tortilla chips, onion, and tomatoes!
 I am from Chicago and used to hot dogs with a lot of toppings but loved Tucson’s unique Mexican take.
-Other things I loved trying in Tucson were Mexican pizzas, street corn, and a variety of chimichangas.

-We visited in the summer so the chile dusted fruit cups in taquerias and Mexican fruit/ice pops called paletas were refreshing.
+We visited in the summer so the chile-dusted fruit cups in taquerias and Mexican fruit/ice pops called paletas were refreshing.
 The paletas came in a rainbow of colors and I enjoyed trying lots of unique flavors like watermelon, tamarind, and cucumber.

 Apart from the food, we also visited Saguaro National Park and had fun hiking amidst the giant Saguaro cacti.
 Other things to do in Tucson include the Arizona-Sonora Desert Museum, the historic Tucson Mission, and the local farmers’ market.